algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ### Context

-The goal of this project is to deliver a users-friendly **mobile web application** for Intermarché customers, providing personalized assistance when choosing wine and/or cheese upon entering the store.
+The goal of this project is to deliver a user-friendly **mobile web application** for Intermarché customers, providing personalized assistance when choosing wine and/or cheese upon entering the store.
 The website will suggest the most suitable wine or cheese based on the users's dish, taste preferences, or filters.
 It aims to simplify the selection process and enhance customer satisfaction by offering tailored recommendations.

 > For more information about the project, please refer to the [Functional Specifications](../functional/FunctionalSpecifications.md) document.